hpcaubuserguide/hpcaub_userguide/userdoc/octopus/ngwire.rst

     $ module load ngwire

 You now have access to all the dependencies required to run the ``ngwire`` code.

 The next step is to clone the ``ngwire`` repository and build the code.
-Alternatively, you can send a copy of the ngwire code using any data transfer method you prefer (see data_transfer_).
+Alternatively, you can send a copy of the ngwire code using any data transfer method you prefer (see :ref:`data trasfers <transferring_data>`).

 Building ngwire
 ===============